 - Scammers like to get money by wire transfer – for a total of $423 million last year.
-That was the most of any payment method reported, but we also saw a surge of payments with gift and reload cards – a 95% increase in dollars paid to scammers last year.
+That was the most of any payment method reported, but we also saw a surge of payments with gift cards and reload cards – a 95% increase in dollars paid to scammers last year.

 - Tax-related identity theft was down last year (by 38%), but credit card fraud on new accounts was up 24%.
 In fact, misusing someone’s information to open a new credit card account was reported more often than other forms of identity theft in 2018.

 - The top 3 states for fraud and other reports (per 100K population) are Florida, Georgia and Nevada.
-The top 3 states for identity theft reports (also per 100K) are Georgia, Nevada and California.
+The top 3 states for identity theft reports (also per 100K) are Georgia, Nevada, and California.

 Young folks report fraud more than older people.
 This is one of those stereotypes which has been blown for me.
 I typically think of people who are older falling victim to fraud.
-Perhaps because some may not be as tech savvy or be more trusting.
+Perhaps because some may not be as tech-savvy or be more trusting.

-The increase of fraud was 38% over the previous year.
+The increase in fraud was 38% over the previous year.
 This is amazing.
 One would think people would be getting smarter year by year and wising up to the different schemes.
 It turns out the scammers are the ones upping their game.

 What can you do to prevent falling victim?

-First you can see where much of the fraud is happening.
+First, you can see where much of the fraud is happening.
 The FTC provides data on where fraud transpired – state-by-state.
 In Minnesota, where I live, the data shows there were 73 reports for every 100k people (for identity theft).
-This doesn’t seem terrible.
+This doesn't seem terrible.
 In comparison, Georgia (one of the highest reports of identity theft, had 229 reports per 100k).

 Lastly, a couple of thoughts to keep you in mind:

-- Be aware of what you are clicking on and sites you are visiting.
+- Be aware of what you are clicking on and the sites you are visiting.
 I think many of us are a little too trusting when we go online.
 I think we need to keep our wits about us – much like if we were to be in an unfamiliar place OR a dark alley.
 If a site or email looks or feels suspicious – trust your gut.

 - Never provide a credit card to a site without an “https” in front of the domain.
 This is a security certificate that – most likely – costs some money to obtain.
-Also, you’ll want to see some verification in the footer – perhaps the Better Business Bureau or other verification service.
+Also, you'll want to see some verification in the footer – perhaps the Better Business Bureau or another verification service.